Item on Oct. 27 Open Meeting Agenda

 The proposed rules are intended to give consumers the tools they need to choose how their Internet Service Provider (ISP) uses and shares customers’ personal data.
 The rules would require ISPs to provide privacy notices and a persistent method by which customers can give or withdraw consent to use their proprietary information.
 ISPs would be allowed, however, to share information without seeking consent from the customer by “de-identifying” the information.
 This would involve altering the data so that it is no longer associated with individual customers or devices.
 The proposed order also provides guidelines that ISPs should follow to develop reasonable data security practices.

 JSI will provide more information on the new rules once the text of the order is released.
-For more information about the proposed rules, contact John Kuykendall in the Maryland office at 301-459-7590 or Dee Dee Longenecker in the Texas office at 512-338-0473.
+For more information about the proposed rules, please contact one of our experts by clicking the button below.